thebongcook/k3s_tutorial/README.md

 ## Force deployment on worker node

-Deployment is distributed automatically by k8s accross nodes based on available resource (eg. memory).
+Deployment is distributed automatically by k8s across nodes based on available resource (eg. memory).
 However if you want to force deployment on a particular node, in this case worker node, you can do so using [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 First, create the label for the node.